jgroth/kompendium/readme.md

 Kompendium is a simple tool for generating documentation for your Stencil components.
 Use it to get a compendium for your components together with component API and a live playground.

 **Please note:** Kompendium is still in development.
-Consider this an early preview.
+Consider this an early preview!

 ## Getting Started